goddard-soccer/goddard-soccer.github.io/index.md

-        "Brandon turns around and goes back upon encountering two roads diverging in a wood.", "Brandon always gives a standing ovation when the plane takes off.", "Brandon pretends to know McLovin's last name.",
+        "Brandon turns around and goes back upon encountering two roads diverging in a wood.", "Brandon always gives a standing ovation when the plane takes off.", "Brandon pretends to know McLovin's last name.", "Brandon buys two gallons of 2% milk and mixes them because he only drinks 4%.", "Brandon is an avid cubic-Neptuner.",
-        // "Brandon thinks horseradish sauce was concocted by \"hardcore left-wing media pundits\".",
-        // "Brandon doesn't understand why cheaters have to eat so much pumpkin, but \"it is delicious\".", "Brandon buys two gallons of 2% milk and mixes them because he only drinks 4%.", "Brandon is an avid cubic-Neptuner.",
         "Brandon considers Nickleback's 2nd album, The State, to be more \"sensual \" than Curb, their 1st.",